How Does Participation in Medicare Accountable Care Organizations Affect Rural Hospital Financial Outcomes?

 Further, because of the program's emphasis on primary care, preventive care, and reduction of unnecessary inpatient care, the Center anticipates that ACO participation will increase hospitals' focus on outpatient services/revenues and decrease their focus on inpatient services/revenues.
 Rural hospitals face certain constraints (smaller scale and cost-based reimbursement), which will limit their ability to exploit the financial impact of ACO participation to some extent.
 Thus, the Center anticipates that the financial impact will be stronger among urban hospitals than among rural hospitals.
 Moreover, the effects of ACO participation will depend on hospital characteristics and market conditions.
 Cost structure and reliance on Medicare services may influence the extent to which ACO participation affects rural and urban hospitals' financial outcomes, which will be controlled in the analysis.

-The Center's research hypotheses include:
+The Center's research hypotheses included:

 Hypothesis 1: Controlling for baseline and time effects, ACO-participating hospitals will have higher operating margins than nonparticipating hospitals.